The Old st Th me Park

 The Casino, the first permanent building on the property, was built in 1895 with a restaurant downstairs and a ballroom upstairs.
 A full course dinner cost fifty cents.
 Public transportation also began that year as the Bristol and Plainville Tramway Company and later, the Southington and Compounce Line, brought thousands of park goers to Lake Compounce by trolley.

 The Wildcat was closed when I was there, sadly.
 But looking at it, I’m not sure I’d feel comfortable on it.
 I also didn’t feel comfortable on the Zoomerang but that was the next order of the day.
 Hoang and Damian watched as I boarded the looping steel coaster.
 The seats are brutal – the safety bar crushed my clavicles and sternum.
-I sat next to some old guy who was as nonplussed as I was, so that was pretty funny in a way.
 Up, up, up… then down, loop!
 Around, up, down, loop!
 Up, up, up… and now we were backwards through the whole ride again.
 Cool concept, but too short and the seats were really just too uncomfortable.
 Everyone complained of some sort of pain while disembarking.

 I met up with the family and we enjoyed the musical stylings of the The Three Cylinders – “Mechanics by day, Doo Wop wannabes by night.
 These greasers spend their afternoons fixing up their vintage cars and dreaming about hitting the road on tour.
 You’ll want to race to Zoomers Gas ‘n Go to catch this trio of harmonies and humor.”
 Ahh, brochure writing is always so entertaining.
 Zoomer’s Gas ‘n Go is little Corvettes for kids to race around in.
 But the Three Cylinders are where it’s at.